TobyLobster/DrawConversion/readme.md

 ## Introduction

-'Draw To SVG' converts Acorn's !Draw files to SVG format.
+*Draw To SVG* converts files from Acorn's *!Draw* application to SVG format.
+Here is an example Draw file converted to SVG:

 ![Example file converted from Draw to SVG](assets/DrawDemo.svg)

 It is a command line tool written in Python.
-It aims to be accurate and comprehensive, while still being easy to use.
-If you find issues, please let me know, preferably with an example !Draw file for testing purposes.
+It aims to be comprehensive and accurate, while still being easy to use.
+If you find issues, please let me know, preferably with an example Draw file so I can test it.

 It handles all the standard objects found in !Draw.